 Composite resin can be used to fill both front and back teeth.

 The term ‘Composite Resin Bonding’ is sometimes used to describe the aesthetic placement of this material onto the surface of teeth – usually to correct defects such as chips, gaps, surface irregularity or discolouration.
 Composite Resin Bonding may refer to Composite Resin Veneers (which covers the front surface of the tooth) or to a situation where a chipped corner of the tooth is repaired.
 To see the before and after results for yourself, browse the Preventive Dentistry composite resin bonding gallery.

 Like any material, composite resin does have limitations and is generally not recommended for very large restorations.
 In instances where composite resin is not suitable, tooth coloured alternatives include porcelain veneers, inlays, onlays, and crowns.

 Glass Ionomer Cement (GIC) Fillings

-GICs are a tooth coloured filling material that are useful for certain applications.
-They are not as strong, and do not come in a wide a range of shades compared to composite resins.
-They are generally useful for restorations that are close to or underneath the gum as they are not as moisture sensitive as composite resins during placement.
+GIC is a tooth coloured filling material that is useful for certain applications.
+Glass Ionomer Cement fillings are not as strong, and do not come in as wide a range of shades compared to composite resins.
+They are generally useful for restorations that are close to or underneath the gum as they are not as moisture-sensitive as composite resins during placement.
 GICs can be used as temporary or provisional restorations.

 GICs have the benefit of releasing small amounts of fluoride thus giving the surrounding tooth structure some protection against recurrent decay.